brendanhay/brendanhay.github.io/_posts/2016-08-07-credentials.md

 If you are likely to be using only one master key initially, it's recommended to create a new key with the alias `credentials`, as that is what the tooling defaults to.

-### Permissions

-The complete list of AWS KMS and DynamoDB permissions the various operations will require are:

-* Setup and teardown:
-    - `CreateTable`
-    - `DestroyTable`
-    - `ListTables`
-* List credentials and revisions:
-    - `Scan`
-* Insert a new encrypted credential revision:
-    - `GenerateDataKey`
-    - `Query`
-    - `PutItem`
-* Select and decrypt an existing credential revision:
-    - `Decrypt`
-    - `Query`
-* Deletion of a credential revision, or revisions:
-    - `Query`
-    - `DeleteItem`

-It's recommended you allow only the minimal set of permissions as your usecase requires.

 ### CLI Commands

 Installation of the CLI can be achieved by either `cabal install credentials-cli` or `stack install credentials-cli`.
-This will installed an executable named `credentials` to either `cabal` or `stack`s preferred location.
+This will install an executable named `credentials` to either `cabal` or `stack`s preferred location.

 A basic example of using the CLI is as follows: